 However, for those who want to grow organic foods, do not use pressure-treated lumber.
-If you want to grow pure organic foods that meet high standards and purity, choose a different material.
+Choose a different material if you want to grow pure organic foods that meet high standards and purity.

 How Safe Is Pressure Treated Lumber?

 Claims have been raised.
 Some claims backed by scientific facts while some not yet proven.
 If your treated lumber for raised garden bed uses arsenic-treated wood, don’t panic.
 Plants will not take up the arsenic leached into the soil unless they are deficient in phosphorous.
 This is not a problem for those who use compost frequently and generously.

 The risk is minimal with the new copper-based wood treatments.
 Plants which take up too much copper will die before they mature.
 Plus, these homegrown vegetables make up a minuscule percentage of the daily diet, making exposure to copper intake insignificant.
 However, researches are ongoing to determine the extent of the copper leaching into the soil.

 “Though actual cases of poisoning via pressure treated wood use by the public were hard to find, there was enough circumstantial evidence of soil contamination to warrant a change.” via naturalhandyman.com

 The decision is up to you; since all these claims are not yet justified.
-You can decide whether to use the pressure-treated wood for raised beds or not.
+You can decide whether you use pressure treated wood for garden beds or not.
 We’ve given you the facts.

-NOTE: We used truckloads of pressure treated lumber in the nursery of my 4 decades of growing plants and never experienced any problems.
-However, you be your own judge.
+NOTE: We used truckloads of pressure-treated lumber for raised beds in the nursery of my 5 decades of growing plants and never experienced any problems.
+However, you are your own judge.
 For more details and answers on the topic via PennLive